mahavedalla/mahavedalla/docs/questions/khanda/what-are-the-three-feelings.md

-# What are the three feelings?
+Question: What are the three feelings?
 Answer in Brief: -
  Category: Khanda
 Sutta References: MN 44